jeremyworger/ito/API.md

 * ito.provider.kii.SG
 * ito.provider.kii.JP

-Note: *The default value of SDK URL is `KiiSDK.min.js` in the same directory.*
+Note: *The default value of SDK URL is `KiiSDK.min.js` in the same directory, since Kii Cloud SDK is not available via CDN.*

 # Account and Authentication